tapioca (2011 - 2012) was an

 repetitiveness of most music apps’ shuffle is awful.
 Sort your

-playlist by artist or song title instead and play without
+playlist by artist or song title in alphabetical order and play

-placemat from Victoria, British Columbia of Canadian Prime
+store) placemat from Victoria, British Columbia of Canadian

-interesting piece was about the Excel 97 flight simulator.
-The
+Another interesting piece was about the Excel 97 flight

-the chart wizard icon (blue/yellow/red bar chart).
-The flight
+while clicking on the chart wizard icon (blue/yellow/red bar

-simulator will now activate.
-Steer with your mouse, accelerate
+chart).
+The flight simulator will now activate.
+Steer with your

-and decelerate with the left and right mouse buttons (tapio.ca)
+mouse, accelerate and decelerate with the left and right mouse